Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Methodology

 where $\sigma=k$ determines the \textit{width} of $\bm{G}$.
 Formally, the larger $\sigma$ is, the more HFC is filtered out.
 For simplicity, we are not going to introduce a new high-pass filter here and just get HFC by $\bm{G}$, \textit{i.e.}, obtaining HFC of the adversarial patch by subtracting its LFC.

 Finally, we synthesize these two part components to generate our adversarial hybrid image $\bm{x^{adv}}$:

-where ``*” denotes convolution operation, $\lambda$ is a weight factor to balance LFC and HFC, and $clip_{x,\varepsilon}(\cdot)$ restricts resultant adversarial examples within $\varepsilon$-ball of the raw image in $l_\infty$ space.
-Please note that our method is different from adversarial patch attacks~\cite{advesarialpatch,eccvbias} which replace sub-regions of the image with bizarre patches.
+where ``*” denotes convolution operation, $\lambda$ is a weight factor to balance LFC and HFC, and $clip_{x,\varepsilon}(\cdot)$ restricts resulting adversarial examples within $\varepsilon$-ball of the raw image in $l_\infty$ space.
+Please note that our HIT is different from patch attacks~\cite{advesarialpatch,eccvbias} which replace sub-regions of the image with adversarial patches.

 As llustrated in Fig.~\ref{featurespace}(c), our HIT can effectively reduce relevant HFC and add many other irrelevant noisy ones, \textit{e.g.}, highlighted yellow boxes in (c).
 As a result, target model cannot extract correct features to make a reasonable prediction, thus leading to misclassification.
-Besides, our adversarial examples are less perceptible than those of our competitors (see Appendix C).
+Besides, our adversarial examples are less perceptible than those of our competitors.